StarRocks/starrocks/docs/loading/RoutineLoad.md

 A Routine Load job supports exactly-once delivery semantics to guarantee the data loaded into StarRocks is neither lost nor duplicated.

+Routine Load supports data transformation at data loading and supports data changes made by UPSERT and DELETE operations during data loading.
+For more information, see [Transform data at loading](../loading/Etl_in_loading.md) and [Change data through loading](../loading/Load_to_Primary_Key_tables.md).

 ## Supported data formats

 Routine Load now supports consuming CSV and JSON format data from a Kafka cluster.